-In our base case, we expect PostFinance will generate relatively stable net interest income of CHF950 million-CHF1,100 million in 2015-2017 from its investment portfolio.
-We anticipate PostFinance will continue to cautiously increase its investment activity in the capital markets in 2015, under its conservative policy, which will also mitigate the early 2015 decision by the Swiss National Bank (SNB) to introduce negative interest rates on sight deposits placed at the central bank.
-PostFinance will, in our view, remain the main profit contributor to the Swiss Post group and we expect it will upstream a major part of its net annual profit of CHF200 million-CHF250 million (under

-Swiss bank accounting guidelines) to DSP in 2015-2017.
+In our base case, we expect PostFinance will generate relatively stable net interest income of Swiss franc (CHF) 950 million-CHF1,100 million (about €830 million-€1,015 million) in 2016-2018 from its investment portfolio.
+We anticipate PostFinance will continue to cautiously increase its investment activity in the capital markets in 2016, under its conservative policy, which will also mitigate the early 2015 decision by the Swiss National Bank (SNB) to introduce negative interest rates on sight deposits placed at the central bank.
+PostFinance will, in our view, remain the main profit contributor to the Swiss Post group and we expect it will upstream a major part of its net annual profit of CHF200 million-CHF250 million (under Swiss bank accounting guidelines) to DSP in 2016-2018.
 However, we expect amortization of goodwill (CHF200 million annually until 2022) will allow PostFinance to build up its capital over the next few years until goodwill is fully amortized.

 PostFinance's quality of capital is very strong, in our view, because its total adjusted capital (TAC), our measure of loss-absorbing capital, consists mainly of paid-in capital.
 We believe PostFinance's earnings will remain stronger than the industry average, supporting the bank's solid capital position.
-We estimate PostFinance's three-year average earnings buffer to be higher than 150 basis points, which indicates that its earnings have an excellent capacity to cover normalized losses.
-However, PostFinance's operating efficiency is somewhat weaker than that of Swiss peers, in our view; we project the cost-to-income ratio at about 65% over the next two years.
+We estimate PostFinance's three-year average (2016-2018) earnings buffer to be higher than 110 basis points, which indicates that its earnings have an excellent capacity to cover normalized losses.
+However, PostFinance's operating efficiency is somewhat weaker than that of Swiss peers, in our view; we project the cost-to-income ratio at about 66% over the next two years.